craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Artifacts....md

 > A *Duram Battery* holds up to five charges, and as an action, you may spend a charge to recharge one charge of a manufactured spell-gem, any other artifact with a Charge value, or ten charges of a Durandurm Blaster Magazine.

 ###### Vorpal Shoreline
 > 'A fine sheet of deep blue gemstone, which turns sharp and black at the edges.
-It does not allow you to touch it, moving with as much force as you supply.'
+It does not allow you to touch it, moving with as much force as you apply.'
 > *Vorpal Shoreline* is a **uncommon** artifact, and incurs 4d6 (14) radiation.
 > A *Vorpal Shoreline* is a passive artifact with a triggered effect.
 When you fall prone involuntarily, including going unconscious, you instead roll 2d8.
 The first d8 is direction in which you teleport, where 1 is north, and continuing clockwise.
 The second d8 is the number of 5ft spaces you teleport in that direction.